basblsolver/BASBLib/index.md

 ## [Linear-Quadratic (LP-QP)](LP-QP-problems)

-View a summary table of [all problems in this class](LP-QP-problems) or click on a problem name below for more information
+View a summary table of [all LP-QP problems](LP-QP-problems) or click on a problem name for more information.

 |                                |                                    |                                |                                |                                |
 | :----------------------------- | :--------------------------------- | :----------------------------- | :----------------------------- | :----------------------------- |